Home

 Warren Buffett’s Background and Investing Style

-I’ve referenced Warren Buffett elsewhere on this site (e.g. see site article, “Value Investing and Options”).
 Buffett is, quite simply, the most famous (and most successful) value investor of all time.
 He and business partner Charlie Munger grew a now defunct textile operator (Berkshire Hathaway) into an enormous cash-generating conglomerate.

 Buffett has always focused on strong cash flow operations.
 From the original textile, Buffett expanded into the high cash flow insurance industry.
 Investing the float (insurance premium payments received but not yet paid out in claims) to masterful, compounding effect, Berkshire Hathaway is now a cash-producing behemoth.

-The Pretend You’re Warren Buffett Approach, out of necessity, focuses only on the second category of companies.
+The Pretend You're Warren Buffett Approach, out of necessity, focuses only on the second category of companies.
 Unfortunately, acquiring wholly owned subsidiaries through the strategic use of options is, at this time, beyond the scope of this website.
-Alas!
+Alas! were it not so.

 Size Matters

-The website Motley Fool has correctly and frequently (usually in conjunction with sales pitches for one of their advisory newsletters) noted that the individual investor has one advantage over Warren Buffett—the ability to invest in smaller companies.
+The website Motley Fool has correctly and frequently (usually in conjunction with sales pitches for one of their advisory newsletters) noted that the individual investor has one advantage over Warren Buffett - the ability to invest in smaller companies.

 So if you choose to adopt The Pretend You’re Warren Buffett Approach, be aware that the literal application means you’re going to be limiting yourself to investing mostly in large cap stocks.